 Cut Out Gluten and Dairy

-Many of the symptoms we have talked about are caused by food sensitivities.
+Food sensitivities cause many of the symptoms we have talked about.
 Gluten and dairy are by far the two most common culprits!
-Quite often, a simple combination of a nutrient-dense whole food diet, gluten, and dairy elimination, and every other day 20-hour fasts will take care of most of the signs and symptoms that you need to change your diet.
+Quite often, a simple combination of a nutrient-dense whole food diet, gluten and dairy elimination, and every other day 20-hour fasts will take care of most of the signs and symptoms you need to change your diet.

 Fasting Mimicking Diet